mohannahoveyda/mohannahoveyda.github.io/_pages/about.md

 2. Employing neuro-symbolic solutions for **reasoning with LLMs**.
 3. Developing **adaptive conversational systems** that automatically select the best answering strategies based on user input characteristics.

-With such a multifaceted research approach, we aim to enhance the robustness and adaptability of conversational systems.
+With this multifaceted approach, we aim to enhance the robustness and adaptability of conversational systems.

-For more details about my background, please checout my full CV [here](http://mohannahoveyda.github.io/files/CV_06_Sep_2024.pdf).
+For more details about my background, please check out my full CV [here](http://mohannahoveyda.github.io/files/CV_06_Sep_2024.pdf).

 <!--
 A data-driven personal website